weyoume/wenode/README.md

   - Encrypted private messaging between connected accounts.
   - Private posting with selected audience groups.
 - Hybrid Delegated Proof of Stake and Proof of Work consensus alogorithm.
-  - Blocks produced and validated by a set of 50 witnesses and 50 miners.
+  - Blocks produced and validated by a set of 100 Producers.
   - Block times of aprox 0.75 Seconds.
 - Advertising Exchange System for interfaces and businesses.
   - Bidding for display on participating applications.